Discworld (world): Lifeforms

 Pratchett created or adapted a variety of fictional lifeforms for the Discworld setting, both sentient and non-sentient.

 Sapient species

-Pratchett populated the Discworld with his own interpretations of numerous classic fantasy and mythological races as well as humans.
+Pratchett populated Discworld with his own interpretations of numerous classic fantasy and mythological races as well as humans.
 While humans are portrayed as the main inhabitants of the major Discworld cities, many other races have left their traditional domain and integrated with other, sometimes hostile, species in Discworld's cities.
 Though Discworld races are often inspired by other authors' versions or by real-world mythologies, they may have different characteristics than their prototypes.
 For example, on Discworld trolls are made of stone rather than being turned to stone by sunlight like Tolkien's trolls; Discworld Furies have physical similarities to the Furies of Greco-Roman myth, but have different roles.
 In the list below, Discworld races are followed by the real-world inspiration for them.